p-korolev/random-walks/README.md

 📌 Analyze and visualize the behaviour of parameterized random walks.

-📌 Reproduce historical market by parameterizing a set of random walks.
+📌 Reproduce historical markets by parameterizing a set of random walks.